anycable/anycable/docs/reliable_streams.md

 ## Resumed sessions vs. disconnect callbacks

 AnyCable WebSocket server notifies a main application about the client disconnection via the `Disconnect` RPC call (which translates into `Connection#disconnect` and `Channel#unsubscribed` calls in Rails).
 Currently, when the client's session is restored, no callbacks are invoked in the main application.
-Keep this limitation in mind when designing your busines logic (i.e., if you rely on connect/disconnect callbacks, you should consider disabling sessions cache by setting `sessions_ttl` to 0).
+Keep this limitation in mind when designing your business logic (i.e., if you rely on connect/disconnect callbacks, you should consider disabling sessions cache by setting `sessions_ttl` to 0).

 **NOTE:** We consider introducing a new RPC method, `Restore`, along with the corresponding Ruby-side callbacks (`Connection#restored` and `Channel#resubscribed`) to handle this situation.
 Feel free to join [the discussion](https://github.com/orgs/anycable/discussions/209) and share your thoughts!